WOSP-C/wosp-c-25/index.md

 - Performance engineering for Machine Learning systems
 - Machine learning for performance engineering tasks
 - Industry reports on performance engineering challenges and experience
+- Performance modeling and otimization for microservice and serverless architecture
+- Autoscaling solutions for cloud-based systems

 ## Organizing Committee